Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Abstract

 \section{Abstract}

-Non-periodic tilings with \mbox{Tile$(1, 1)$} using the substitution method, as presented by Smith et al. in \cite{Smith_2023a} or \cite{Smith_2023b}, can be converted to non-periodic tilings with three types of pentagons.
-When arbitrary replacements are excluded, non-periodic tilings with three types of pentagons exhibiting two patterns are obtained from the original non-periodic tilings.
+Non-periodic tilings with \mbox{Tile$(1, 1)$} using the substitution method, as presented by Smith et al. in \cite{Smith_2024a} and \cite{Smith_2024b}, can be converted non-periodic tilings with three types of pentagons.
+When arbitrary replacements are excluded, the resulting non-periodic tilings with three types of pentagons exhibit two patterns.
+Note that, during the conversion process in this manuscript, the rhombus is not subdivided into smaller similar rhombuses.

 }

 \textbf{Keywords:} pentagon, rhombus, tiling, non-periodic, aperiodic